-If you want raw power with a touch of class look no further than this 1968 Plymouth GTX in B5 Blue metallic paint with with black interior.
+If you want raw power with a touch of class look no further than this 1968 Plymouth GTX in black with white / blue interior.
 Powered by the 440 cubic inch (that's 7.2 liters folks!)
 V8 Super Commando engine.

 Introduced in 1967 the intermediate-sized GTX was based on the Satellite / Belvedere and aimed at the more discerning buyer rather than those who just wanted speed for the street or strip and couldn't care less about refinements.
 These cars were definitely at the top of Plymouth's intermediate line and also featured heavy-duty brakes, suspension, brakes and battery.